Zwitterion

-In chemistry, a zwitterion (/ˈtsvɪtɚˌaɪɔːn/ TSVIT-ər-EYE-awn; from German Zwitter 'hermaphrodite'), also called an inner salt or dipolar ion, is a molecule that contains an equal number of positively- and negatively-charged functional groups.
-With amino acids, for example, in solution a chemical equilibrium will be established between the "parent" molecule and the zwitterion.
+In chemistry, a zwitterion (/ˈtsvɪtɚˌaɪɔːn/ TSVIT-ər-EYE-awn; from German Zwitter 'hermaphrodite'), also called an inner salt or dipolar ion, is a molecule that contains an equal number of positively and negatively charged functional groups.

+(1,2-dipolar compounds, such as ylides, are sometimes excluded from the definition.)

+Some zwitterions, such as amino acid zwitterions, are in chemical equilibrium with an uncharged "parent" molecule.
 Betaines are zwitterions that cannot isomerize to an all-neutral form, such as when the positive charge is located on a quaternary ammonium group.
 Similarly, a molecule containing a phosphonium group and a carboxylate group cannot isomerize.

 Amino acids

 Tautomerism of amino acids follows this stoichiometry:

 The ratio of the concentrations of the two species in solution is independent of pH.